 Diamond-Cut is the single most important parameter that affects how your diamond looks to the naked eye.
 In a nutshell, here is what we’ve covered in this post:

-- Always try to get an Excellent cut no matter what budget you have, if you insist, don’t ever go lower than “Very Good”.
+• Always try to get an Excellent cut no matter what budget you have, if you have no other option, don’t ever go lower than “Very Good.
 Unlike some minor upgrades (diamond color for example) going from Very Good to Excellent will offer a noticeable change (and price as well).

 Still not sure where to buy your diamond?